visivo-io/visivo/mkdocs/topics/targets.md

 ## Environments
-We recommend that you think of a target in your project by the what it is used for and _not_ by its environment.
+We recommend that you think of a target in your project as something that represents a type of data source and _not_ its a type of data source + it's environment.

 For example lets say you have an application that stores its data in a PostgreSQL database call `app_db` and runs locally, in staging, and in production.